E.A.T.s. - Edible Animal Treats, Inc.

 in August of 2003.
 It began selling online in February of 2004, after

 about a year of setup, research and testing.
-Thanks to all our customers and their happy cats, E.A.T.s has now expanded from a home
+Thanks to all our customers and their happy cats, E.A.T.s. - Edible Animal Treats, Inc.. has now expanded from a home

 based business to one happily making creative treat/toy combinations for animals around

 the globe.
-E.A.T.s facilities and services include: Ultra clean manufacturing plant, packaging, shipping, as well as custom graphics capabilities.
+E.A.T.s facilities and services include: Feed certified manufacturing plant, packaging, shipping, as well as custom graphics and CAD capabilities.
 We are capable of manufacturing products and packaging in multiple languages and configurations for worldwide shipment.
 For a bit more in depth information, please see the company sell sheet.

 E.A.T.s is dedicated to providing our pets with top quality, healthy, safe and fun products!
 All raw materials are chosen to best benefit the health and enjoyment of your pets.
-E.A.T.s strongly believes in supporting the American worker and economy, and thus the nearly all of our products and materials come from and are made in the USA (or Canada)!
+E.A.T.s strongly believes in supporting the American worker and economy, and thus all of our products and materials come from and are made in North America!

 We have distribution networks available in many countries worldwide.